Micro Aftermath Archived

 AI Overview

-What happened: Viatris, a global healthcare company, outlined its long-term financial targets for 2020-2030.
-It expects 5% to 6% total revenue CAGR, 7% to 8% adjusted EBITDA CAGR, 9% to 10% adjusted EPS CAGR, and $3 billion in annual free cash flow by 2030.
-Separately, VivoPower, a renewable energy company, initiated a share conversion program to reduce its public float and align management with long-term shareholder interests.
-Barclays analysts, meanwhile, upgraded Viatris to an Overweight rating and increased its price target to $17.
+What happened: Viatris, a global healthcare company, outlined its long-term financial targets for 2020-2030, expecting 5-6% total revenue CAGR, 7-8% adjusted EBITDA CAGR, 9-10% adjusted EPS CAGR, and $3 billion in annual free cash flow by 2030.
+Separately, VivoPower began a share conversion program to reduce public float and align management with long-term shareholder interests.
+Viatris also announced positive Phase 3 results for VR-205, a drug candidate for primary immunoglobulin A nephropathy, and secured a ¥40 billion loan to support general business purposes.

 Timeline